 We are often required in our reviews to question the legitimacy of the evolution of artists during their careers.
 Is it considered as a natural development and blessed innovation or should it be perceived as deterioration, commercialization, and even in some cases as a betrayal of its fans?

 There is no unequivocal answer to these questions, and we do not think it is always possible to find where the thin line between genius and commercialism.
 What is certain is that there is always a tension between the artist's desire to sell as much as possible and the desire to go with his musical truth.

 Today we are interested in opening this topic up for discussion and hearing your opinion.

-We have a feeling that this album, is one of the which the disagreement regarding the musical change is among the biggest that exists.
+We have a feeling that this album is one of which the disagreement regarding the musical change is among the biggest that exists.